Jackie Jacobson

 Statements in Debates

 Thank you, Mr. Speaker.
-Will the Premier commit to make this a priority, to work with me to make this a priority?
+Will the Premier commit to meeting with me and the people, the councils in the Hamlet of Tuktoyaktuk and the community corp, as well?
 Thank you, Mr. Speaker.

 Thank you, Mr. Speaker.
 Can the Minister tell the Assembly whether the corporation has given any consideration to developing a territorial-wide action plan to deal with this issue of black mould in the NWT Housing Corporation housing stocks?
 Thank you, Mr. Speaker.